Tuesday, December 26, 2017

 the blue glow in the living room

-as they faced off out in front
+as they faced off in the dusty street out in front

-of the saloon and Miss Kitty
+of the saloon and Miss Kitty waited patiently,

-waited patiently, and the poker players
+and the poker players paused their game

-watched from the wooden sidewalks
+to watch from the wooden sidewalks.

-and we all knew how it would end
+And we all knew how it would end

 because the good guys always got the drop.

-And the bad guys were bank robbers
+And the bad guys were bank robbers and rustlers,

 Tuesday, October 31, 2017